-When redirection of flow is found to be infeasible from all or portions of environmentally sensitive areas/canyons, Public Utilities staff develop a Long-Term Maintenance and Emergency Access Plan (MEAP) in accordance with Policy 400-13.
+Long Term Sewer Access Projects provide access paths to sewer infrastructure for ongoing maintenance, inspections, and cleaning.
+When ROF is found to be infeasible from all or portions of environmentally sensitive areas/canyons, Public Utilities staff develop a Long-Term Maintenance and Emergency Access Plan (MEAP) in accordance with Policy 400-13.
 Public Utilities staff prepares and submits a Substantial Conformance Review (SCR) packages to the Development Services Department (DSD) for a determination whether the proposed mitigation, restoration, and access planning for individual canyon areas or project is in conformance with the PEIR and Program master permits.
 Project specific design plans are then prepared as necessary to provide specific direction on access improvements and construction that include additional information necessary to obtain regulatory agency permits.
-Separate permits or clearances are obtained from the regulatory agencies prior to implementation of long-term access projects.
+Separate permits or clearances are obtained from the regulatory agencies prior to implementation of longterm access projects.